top of page

 However, despite the progress made on understanding the Red Siskin, SRCS rangers discovered that the Guyanese population of the Red Siskin was under threat from trapping, trading and habitat destruction.
 If these threats were left unabated, it was possible that the Guyanese population of Red Siskins could have severely declined.
 This prompted SRCS to further engage the 6 Indigenous communities on whose titled and proposed extensions where the Red Siskin’s range occurred – Sand Creek, Sawariwau, Katoonarib, Rupunau, Shulinab and Potarinau - to work together to find a solution.

-This has resulted in the plan to create a “Red Siskin Community Based Conservation Management” zone which would be one of the first of its kind in Guyana.
+This has resulted in the creation of the “Red Siskin Community Based Conservation Management” zone which is one of the first of its kind in Guyana.
+The zone was designed, implemented and monitored by 5 of the Indigenous communities and has very basic rules related to trapping and habitat destruction that each community follows.
 The aim of the zone is for a reduction in the number of threats and a hopeful increase in their population.

 Since the discovery of the Red Siskin, the number of tourists travelling to the South Rupununi has significantly increased with eager bird watchers travelling from all across the world to see the magnificent, little red bird.
 This has benefited the local communities who are now able to find opportunities as guides, caterers, accommodation providers, transportation providers and more.